Iso-entangled mutually unbiased bases, symmetric quantum measurements and mixed-state designs

 A cognate notion of quantum conical design was recently proposed \cite{GA16, Szymusiak}, which concerns operators of an arbitrary rank from the cone of mixed quantum states.
 However, these designs are not suitable to sample the set $\Omega_d$ of mixed states according to the flat, Hilbert-Schmidt measure.
 On the other hand the general theory of {\sl averaging sets} developed in \cite{SZ84} implies that such configurations of mixed quantum states do exist.

 In this letter we solve the longstanding problem of existence of iso-entangled MUBs in dimension four.
 Secondly, we introduce the notion of a quantum mixed-state design, such that mean values of selected functions over this discrete set of density matrices equals to the average value integrated over the set $\Omega_d$, and provide a notable example with dodecahedral symmetry constructed from the constellation of iso-entangled MUBs.
-Furthermore, we show that a projective $t$-design induces by decoherence a $t$-design in the classical probability simplex, and establish general links between the designs in the sets of classical and quantum states.
+Furthermore, we show that a projective $t$-design induces by the coarse graining map a $t$-design in the classical probability simplex, and establish general links between the designs in the sets of classical and quantum states.

-\emph{MUBs for bi-partite systems.}---The standard solution of $5$ MUBs in dimension $d=4$ consists of $12$ separable states forming three unbiased bases and $8$ maximally entangled states corresponding to the remaining two bases \cite{RBKS05,AS10}.
+\emph{MUBs for bi-partite systems.}---The standard solution of $5$ MUBs in dimension $d=4$ consists of $12$ separable states forming three bases and $8$ maximally entangled states corresponding to the remaining two bases \cite{RBKS05,AS10}.
 Thus the partial trace of these states yields a peculiar configuration inside the Bloch ball: $6$ corners of a regular octahedron inscribed into the Bloch sphere, covered by two points each, correspond to $3$ MUBs in ${\cal H}_2$.
-The other $8$ points sit degenerated at the center of the ball representing the maximally mixed state $\rho_*={\mathbb I}/2$, see Fig. \ref{2210}.
-The total configuration consists thus of $7$ points, at the expense of weighing the central point as four surface points.
+The other $8$ points sit degenerated at the center of the ball representing the maximally mixed state, ${\mathbb I}/2$.
+The total configuration consists thus of $7$ points, at the expense of weighing the central point as four points at the surface.
 Note that the Schmidt vectors of the first twelve pure product states are $\lambda_{\rm sep}=(1,0)$, while for the other eight states this vector reads $\lambda_{\rm ent}=(1/2, 1/2)$.
 As this set of vectors in ${\cal H}_4$ forms a projective $2$-design, the average degree of entanglement measured by purity is fixed, $ \langle \lambda_1^2+\lambda_2^2 \rangle=4/5$.

-For any dimension being a power of a prime, $d=p^k$, the standard solution of the MUB problem consist of $p+1$ separable bases and the $p^k-p$ maximally entangled bases \cite{La11}.
-For instance, in the case of $d=9$ the set of MUBs consisting of $4$ separable and $6$ maximally entangled bases was studied by Lawrence \cite{La04}.
+For any dimension being a power of a prime, $d=p^k$, the standard solution of the MUB problem consist of $p+1$ separable bases and $p^k-p$ maximally entangled bases \cite{La11}.
+In the case of $d=9$ the set of MUBs consisting of $4$ separable and $6$ maximally entangled bases was studied by Lawrence \cite{La04}.